 Category Measure Requirement/Application APM/Mitigation Measure Title Mitigation Measure Aesthetics-2: Retaining Wall Screening Measure Text Retaining walls shall use blocks that accommodate plants along the wall face.
 The block color shall be similar in hue and value to the native soil or up to 2 shades darker.
 All retaining walls shall be planted with native, drought tolerant vegetation common to the area.
 SDG&E shall submit a retaining wall design and vegetation plan to the CPUC for review and approval.
 The retaining wall design shall show the planting pockets in the blocks and the color of the blocks for all project retaining walls.
 SDG&E shall not order or procure the blocks until CPUC approves the design and color of the blocks.
 The vegetation plan shall include a list of all species to be planted in the retaining walls and the container size for the plantings.
 Location Retaining walls at Structure P2 (adjacent to Sycamore Canyon Substation) and Structure P5 (near intersection of Stonebridge Parkway and Stonecroft Terrace Road) Monitoring/Reporting Action A retaining wall design and vegetation plan is prepared by SDG&E according to this mitigation measure and to the approval of the CPUC.
 Effectiveness Criteria Visual effects of retaining walls are minimized by using block color that are similar in hue and value to the native soil or up to 2 shades darker and have plants growing along the retaining wall.
-Status SDG&E submitted the draft Facilities Color Treatment, Screening, and Landscape Plan to the CPUC on February 23, 2017.
-Review/Approval Pending CPUC approval of draft Facilities Color Treatment, Screening, and Landscape Plan.
+Status Complete.
+SDG&E submitted the Final Facilities Color Treatment, Screening, and Landscape Plan to the CPUC on February 23, 2017.
+A revised Plan was sent to the CPC on August 29, 2018.
+Review/Approval The CPUC approved the Plan on May 5, 2017.
 APM/Mitigation Measure Title Mitigation Measure Aesthetics-3: Facilities Color Treatment Plan Measure Text SDG&E shall prepare a Facilities Color Treatment Plan describing the application of colors to all new structures.
 The proposed color treatments shall minimize visual intrusion and contrast by matching the new structure's color to the adjacent existing structures and surroundings.
 Ancillary structures shall use colors that are congruent with the landscape in which they are proposed.
 Color treatments shall reduce new structure contrast making new structures less noticeable.
 The Plan shall be submitted to CPUC for review and approval at least 90 days prior to ordering the first structure to be color treated.
-The Facilities Color Treatment Plan shall include: Specification and 11 x 17-inch color simulations at real-world scale, of the treatment proposed for use on project structures from identified KOPs.
-Structures include TSPs, retaining wall faces, and fences for cable poles and staging areas.
-List of each major project structure, specifying the color and finish proposed.
+The Facilities Color Treatment Plan shall include: Specification, and 11 x 17-inch color simulations at real-world scale, of the treatment proposed for use on project structures from identified KOPs.
+Structures include TSPs, retaining wall faces, and fences for cable List of each major project structure, specifying the color and finish proposed.
 Two sets of brochures and/or color chips for the proposed color for each project element.
 A detailed schedule for completion of the treatment.
-A procedure to ensure proper treatment maintenance for the life of the project.
-SDG&E shall not specify to the vendors the treatment of any structures treated during manufacture or perform the final treatment on any structures treated onsite during construction until SDG&E receives notification of approval of the Color Treatment Plan by the CPUC.